iRadEntertainment/iRadialMenu/README.md

 ![RadialMenuItem_script](media/readme-item_script.png)

 The `RadialMenuItem` resource represents a single menu item.
 It includes the following properties:
-- `option_name`: The name of the menu option.
+- `name`: The name of the menu option. _exposed in the inspector_
-- `description`: A description of the menu option.
+- `description`: A description of the menu option. _exposed in the inspector_
-- `image`: A texture to display for the menu item.
+- `texture`: A texture to display for the menu item. _exposed in the inspector_
-- `callback_name`: The name of the callback function to invoke when the item is selected.
+- `callback_name`: The name of the callback function to invoke when the item is selected. _exposed in the inspector_
+- `callback`: A direct callable reference to execute when the item is selected.
+Automatically called on selection.

 ### RadialMenuSettings

 The `RadialMenuSettings` resource allows you to configure the appearance and behavior of the radial menu.
-Key properties include:
+Key properties include for example:
 - `start_angle_offset`: Adjusts the starting angle of the menu.
 - `bg_circle_color`: Sets the background color of the menu.
 - `hover_color`: Defines the color of the hovered menu item.